pluto/ronkathon/src/encryption/symmetric/modes/README.md

 Some operations require *Initialisation vector* (IV) that must not repeat for subsequent encryption operations, and must be random for some operations.
 IV is used so that different ciphertext is generated for same plaintext even for a single key.
 We demonstrate this in our [tests](./cbc.rs).

 Appropriate padding has to be performed for some modes, as block ciphers only work of fixed size blocks.
-Since, most of the ciphers are chosen-plaintext attack (CPA) secure, padding with fixed bytes, i.e. `0x00` or `0x3c` doesn't break the security.
+Since, most of the ciphers are used with [MAC](https://en.wikipedia.org/wiki/Message_authentication_code) that provides integrity guarantees and prevent Chosen-Ciphertext attacks on the protocol, so, [any](https://crypto.stackexchange.com/questions/62379/choice-of-padding-scheme-to-prevent-cbc-padding-oracle-attacks) padding scheme works, most common is PKCS#7 or even null byte padding.
+Note that, without use of MACs, almost all block ciphers with padding are susceptible to [Padding Oracle Attacks](https://en.wikipedia.org/wiki/Padding_oracle_attack) and should be handled with utmost care.

 Let's go into detail about Block cipher's [mode of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation):